Get in touch

 If you’re an MLA, or are interested in hearing more about our work in Northern Ireland, please contact us.

-More than 24 people are diagnosed in NI with cancer every single day – that’s nearly 9000 per year.
+More than 25 people are diagnosed in NI with cancer every single day – that’s over 9,250 per year.
 And while survival rates here have increased over the last 50 years, NI still ranks below other European countries.

 We want to ensure that cancer prevention, detection and treatment remain health priorities for the Northern Ireland Assembly and Executive.

 Cancer Research UK spends nearly £3million annually in Northern Ireland on a range of research-related programmes; we are the largest charity funder of cancer research in Northern Ireland.
 We are also actively involved with local communities in Northern Ireland, where we have over 50 Local Volunteer Fundraising Committees.
 Our annual Race for Life and Pretty Muddy events engaged over 5,600 women in NI in 2016.
 Along with the generosity of their supporters, they raised over £318,000 for the charity last year.
 We have 21 shops in Northern Ireland staffed by over 450 volunteers.

 The Northern Ireland Assembly is responsible for making and enacting laws on devolved matters, including health, in Northern Ireland.

 We work with MLAs from all parties to ensure that issues such as early diagnosis and screening stay high on the political agenda in Northern Ireland.
 We engage with the Department of Health, the Public Health Agency (PHA) and other healthcare bodies to ensure that Northern Ireland has strong cancer policies and a robust implementation framework.

 Current policy priorities include:

 - the need for a comprehensive cancer strategy for Northern Ireland

 - the prevention of more cancers through improved tobacco and alcohol strategies